quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

   <br>
     <strong> Fig. 2-1 Biological Synapse </strong> (Adaptive from <cite>Gerstner et al., 2014 <sup>[1]</sup></cite>)
 </div>
 <div><br></div>

+In order to keep things simple, we use gating variable ``s`` to describe how many portion of ion channels will open whenever a presynaptic spike arrives while modeling.
+We will first introduce AMPA receptor as an example to show how to develop synapse models and implement with ``BrainPy``.

 #### AMPA Synapse

-Here we first introduce a typical synapse with AMPA receptor, and then introduce how to implement it with BrainPy.

-As we mentioned before, the AMPA receptor is an ionotropic receptor, which is an ion channel.
-When it is bound by neurotransmitters, it will immediately open the ion channel, causing the change of membrane potential of postsynaptic neurons.
+As we mentioned before, the AMPA receptor is an ionotropic receptor, that is, when a neurotransmitter binds to it, the ion channel will be opened immediately to allow Na$$^+$$ and K$$^+$$ ions flux.

-A classical model is to use the Markov process to model ion channel switch (Fig. 2-2).
-Here $$s$$ represents the probability of channel opening, $$1-s$$ represents the probability of ion channel closing, and $$\alpha$$ and $$\beta$$ are the transition probability.
+We can use Markov process to describe the opening and closing process of ion channels.
+As shown in Fig. 2-2,  $$s$$ represents the probability of channel opening, $$1-s$$ represents the probability of ion channel closing, and $$\alpha$$ and $$\beta$$ are the transition probability.
 Because neurotransmitters can open ion channels, the transfer probability from $$1-s$$ to $$s$$ is affected by the concentration of neurotransmitters.
-We denote the concentration of neurotransmitters as [T] and get the following Msarkov process.
+We denote the concentration of neurotransmitters as [T].

 <div style="text-align:center">
   <img src="../../figs/markov.png" width="170">